 Contact Us for Legal Assistance

 No one should experience discrimination at work for welcoming a new member into their family.
-If you believe your employer violated your rights to take pregnancy disability or family leave, our attorneys at K2 Employment Law can help.
+If you believe your employer violated your rights to take pregnancy, disability, or family leave, our attorneys at K2 Employment Law can help.

-Contact our attorneys online or call (800) 590-7674 now to request a free consultation.
+Contact our Northridge employment attorneys online or call (800) 590-7674 now to request a free consultation.